pauldmnn/Be-healthy-project/README.md

 I used Oxygen as the main font, as it's one of the most popular and user-friendly fonts.
 The Oxygen font is easy to read even on the smallest devices and provides a positive user experience.

 #### Open Sans:
 Open Sans font has been used for the headings.
-Using a different font for these features helped me highlight important sections to user and made the website easier and quicker to navigate.
+Using a different font for these features helped me highlight important sections and made the website easier and quicker to navigate.

 ## The Skeleton Plane

 I made some changes to my project.
 Some features have become unnecessary or have caused poor user experience, so I decided to make them user friendly.

-- The information about BMI and hydration was hard to be distingushed so i added a different color background so the user can read easyer the information
+- The information about BMI and hydration was hard to be distinguished so I added a different color background so the user can read easier the information

-- The text color for the BMI button was hard to read because of the color blinking so i changed the text color
+- The text color for the BMI button was hard to read because of the color blinking so I changed the text color

 - The website requires a refresh after the screen was resized to allow the pie chart to resize as per the screen size.

 ## The Surface Plane

 ### Features present across the project

-### Calculate BMI section :
+### Calculate BMI section:

 - The calculator is responsive for all devices
-- The the input box is only for numbers
+- The input box is only for numbers

 **Desktop** :